abachma2/toy_problems/README.md

 Toy Problems used for my own learning and understanding

 Each folder corresponds to a different project worked on.
-Files include sample input files, output files, jupyter notebooks.
+Files include sample input files, output files, jupyter notebooks as appropriate.